© 2010-2024 by Fine Arts of the Southwest, Inc. All rights reserved.

 Ex: Herb and Bernie Beenhouwer Collection, Santa Fe, NM

 The “best” of anything is always extremely difficult to quantify.
-So while we cannot say for certain
+So while we cannot say for certain that this belt buckle is the single best Eveli Sabatie (French-Moroccan, b.1940) jewelry piece that she ever made, it is unquestionably one of them.

-For starters, it’s very good-sized, it’s insanely gorgeous, it’s in excellent original condition and it has an outstanding provenance, including being prominently displayed in the Wheelwright Museum of Santa Fe’s Eveli Sabatie retrospective exhibition, “Eveli: Energy and Significance” from June, 2016 to January, 2017.
-In short, this piece has absolutely everything anyone could possibly want.
-It appears that it was specifically made to be a “trophy” piece and that’s precisely what it is, worthy of any museum or private collection anywhere in the world.
+For starters, it’s very good-sized, it’s insanely gorgeous, it’s in excellent original condition and it has an outstanding provenance, including being originally purchased directly from Eveli by important Santa Fe collectors Herb and Bernie Beenhouwer.
+Later, it was prominently displayed in the Wheelwright Museum of Santa Fe’s Eveli Sabatie retrospective exhibition, “Eveli: Energy and Significance” from June, 2016 to January, 2017 and subsequently published in her 2022

-The large-scale silver buckle measures 3” in height, 2 3/4" in width, 1/4" in thickness and it can accommodate a belt of up to 1 3/4” in width.
+1 3/4” in width.
 The buckle is superbly channel-inlaid with five large panels of deeply and finely hand-carved red jasper, one panel of purple sugilite and one panel each of two different types of blue turquoise.
 The overall artistic effect is of an organic, modernist-style, color-field painting or sculpture executed in stone and silver, in our view.
 It’s a completely unique, powerful and dramatic presentation.

-The buckle is in excellent, age-appropriate original condition with a couple of minor scratches and a bit of
+The buckle is in excellent, age-appropriate original condition with only a couple of minor scratches and a bit of

-silver tarnish and it is properly signed “Eveli” on the back in Sabatie’s customary, engraved signature.
-It weighs
+silver tarnish.
+It is properly signed “Eveli” on the back in Sabatie’s customary, engraved signature.
+It weighs a very substantial 152 grams or 5 3/8 ounces.
+The interesting, decorative, repeating geometric silver design panel on the back

-a very substantial 152 grams or 5 3/8 ounces.
-We believe the interesting, decorative, repeating geometric silver design panel on the back of the buckle is a lovely and surprising extra touch and it is most beautifully executed.
+of the buckle is a lovely and unexpected extra artistic touch and is most beautifully executed.

 “She is innovating even more on her own—her style has some influence because she was trained here….Her style is really…her own and is now starting to have a strong flavor of North Africa…parts of her innovation I also incorporated back.”